Chordoma: Notable cases

 NFL player Craig Heyward was treated for a chordoma in 1998, which ended his career.
 While initially thought to be successfully removed, the tumor returned in 2005, and caused Heyward's death in May 2006.

 Pro skateboarder Ray Underhill, a member of the Powell-Peralta Bones Brigade, battled chordoma for two years before succumbing to his disease in August 2008.

 Cary Tennis, the popular advice columnist for Salon, announced in his column of November 19, 2009, that he had been diagnosed with a chordoma.

 Former Spanish footballer José Enrique was diagnosed with chordoma in May 2018 and underwent surgery to remove the tumour in June of that year.
 As of 2022, he is doing well.

 Gary Sinise's son, McCanna "Mac" Anthony Sinise, who was a musician, died on January 5, 2024 at the age of 33 from chordoma.
 He had been diagnosed with chordoma in 2018 and eventually became paralyzed from the waist down.
 Shortly after his passing, his family established the Moving Ahead for Cures (MAC) Fund in his honor with the goal of accelerating the development of new treatments for chordoma.

 Prominent British scientist, Paul Workman, lost his mother, Ena, to chordoma in 1989 at the age of 68.

+American plasma physicist Bill Dorland was diagnosed with chordoma in 2004.
+He was a co-founder of the Chordoma Foundation and was an active member of the chordoma patient community.
+He died on September 22, 2024 from the complications from the disease.